 I don’t like this guy.

-“Dennis doesn’t like you, but we are taking you with us because even though I am completely capable of telling Boston Ulrich that there is no way in hell I’m going to sell him Archer House, Carter wants to sell.
-And if I can tell Carter that Ulrich is up to no good, he will agree not to sell.
+“Dennis doesn’t like you, but we are taking you with us because even though I am completely capable of calling Boston Ulrich and telling him that there is no way in hell I’m going to sell him Archer House, Carter wants to sell.
+And if I can tell Carter that the house is still wrong and that Ulrich is up to no good, he will agree not to sell.
 And you are evidently good at spotting fakes, as is Dennis.
-So you and Dennis and I are going south to find out what Ulrich is up to.”
+So you and Dennis and I are going south to check out the house and, if Ulrich shows up which he probably won’t, find out what he’s up to.”

-Ethan stared at her for a long moment, probably trying to figure out how demented she really was.
-“So Dennis the Undead knows Ulrich from beyond the grave, and I’m a magician.
+Ethan stared at her for a long moment.
+“So Dennis the Undead Parapsychologist knows Ulrich from beyond the grave, and I’m a magician.
 What is it that a lepidopterist is bringing to this party?”